From Emotions to Advocacy The Special Education Survival Guide by Pam & Pete Wright |

 Obstacles to Successful Advocacy Print

-this page The mission of public schools is to provide students with a standardized education.
+you recognize obstacles, you can take steps to prevent problems.
+The mission of public schools is to provide students with a standardized education.
 By definition, standardized educational programs are not individualized - standardized programs are not designed to meet the unique needs of the child with a disability.
 School Culture School culture includes the beliefs, perceptions, and attitudes of people who work in schools educators, school psychologists, administrators, and other personnel.
+School

 child, your school, your school district, your state, or region.
 Although